Agencies That Regulate Asbestos

 State Asbestos Regulations

 While federal laws and regulations are applicable across the country, each state has its asbestos laws and regulations.
-Some state laws have their definition of the legal rights of individuals who have been affected by asbestos exposure.
+Some state laws have their definition of legal rights of individuals who have been affected by asbestos exposure.
 Further, the statute of limitations, or time limits on taking legal action, differs in each state.

 Each state implements various major federal asbestos rules and regulations: